 Commitment to the Growth of People

-Servant leaders are committed to their people's growth and prioritize their team members' well-being and development.
+Servant leaders are committed to people's growth and prioritize their team members' well-being and development.
 They do this by providing mentorship, coaching, and support and creating an environment that fosters personal and professional growth.

 Servant leaders understand the importance of building community within their organization.
 They create an environment where team members feel valued, respected, and supported, and everyone works toward a common goal.